MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

 - Select :guilabel:`File` > :guilabel:`New` > :guilabel:`Project...`,
 - Select :guilabel:`MicroEJ` > :guilabel:`Module Project` [#warning_check_sdk_5_2]_,
 - Fill the module information (project name, module organization, name and revision),
-- Select one of the suggested skeletons depending on the desired :ref:`module nature <module_nature_skeleton_mapping>`,
+- Select one of the suggested skeletons depending on the desired :ref:`module nature <module_natures>`,
 - Click on :guilabel:`Finish`.

 The project is created and a set of files and directories are generated from the selected skeleton.